open-telemetry/opentelemetry-java-contrib/runtime-attach/README.md

 # Runtime attachment

-If you can't update the JVM arguments to attach the [OpenTelemetry Javaagent](https://github.com/open-telemetry/opentelemetry-java-instrumentation) (_-javaagent:path/to/opentelemetry-javaagent.jar_), this project allows you to do attachment programmatically.
+If you can't update the JVM arguments to attach the [OpenTelemetry Java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation) (_-javaagent:path/to/opentelemetry-javaagent.jar_), this project allows you to do attachment programmatically.

 The `io.opentelemetry.contrib.attach.RuntimeAttach` class has an `attachJavaagentToCurrentJVM` method allowing to trigger the attachment of the OTel agent for Java.